-The reason that you should not ride elephants not only in Phuket but worldwide is due to the cruel methods to break in elephants so that they can be ridden.
-The methods used to break in the elephants include elephants been jabbed with metal hooks or sharp hooks and deprived of food, and beaten.
+The reason that you should not ride elephants not only in Phuket but worldwide is due to the cruel methods to break into elephants so that they can be ridden.
+The methods used to break in the elephants include elephants being jabbed with metal hooks or sharp hooks and deprived of food and beaten.

 Also, these places will often take baby elephants away from their parents.
 And then in a cruel manner to break them in that will involve stabbing them with bullhooks, beating them into submission, taking away their food, and all while they are kept in tiny cages.

 An ethical elephant sanctuary is a sanctuary where you cannot ride the elephants and they don’t do tricks.
 And also the elephants will not experience any punishment, chaining, or other forms of dominance.

 Elephant tourism and ethical elephant tourism is an ongoing debates, with ethical tourism the way forward.